jeffotoni/goexample/sniff/README.md

-# Archivio Brasil One / ArchivioOneApiServer
+# Simple Sniff on Go

 A simple program using google's gopacket package to communicate with the pcap.h library, a tcpdump on Go.
 You can capture packets on your network.